Our goal to end smartphone distracted driving starts with awareness.

 Personal commitment is important.
 But, oddly, people not thinking about it could be key to resolving the issue.

 That is, they’re not thinking about it anymore because they’ve adopted good habits.
 People who habitually stow their phone out of sight and out of mind before getting behind the wheel are an example.
-So are those who’ve made a habit of using our free DriveMode app.
-It can turn on automatically when they start driving and silence alerts.

 We launched the IT CAN WAIT campaign 6 years ago.
 And in that time, more than 90% of those surveyed consider smartphone distracted driving to be dangerous.1 And the number of pledges to not drive distracted recently topped 10 million.